Mauricio-KND/convert_to_mp3/README.md

-# FLAC to MP3 Converter
+# Conver to mp3

-A basic Python script that converts FLAC audio files to MP3 format while preserving their metadata.
+A basic Python script that converts audio files to MP3 format while preserving their metadata.
 The script uses the `pydub` library for audio conversion and the `mutagen` library for metadata handling.

 This is a starting point. add error handling, progress tracking, and more user-friendly features to the program.